-- Where close contact cannot be avoided, masks and gloves should be worn.
+- Where close contact cannot be avoided, masks are recommended.
 Communication between CA staff should be limited to email/telephone where possible.

-- A delivery point on the ground floor will be used for all deliveries to CA House.
-Delivery drivers will be asked not to enter the buildings unless absolutely necessary.
+- A delivery point on the ground floor will remain in use for all deliveries to CA House.
+Delivery drivers will continue to be asked not to enter the building unless absolutely necessary.

-- Entry and exit points to the CA library and offices will be identified and communicated to the CA staff present.
-A one-way system will be introduced on the first floor once staffing numbers increase.
+- Entry and exit points to the CA library and offices will be identified and communicated by the CA staff present.

-- It is advised that all lunch breaks are taken at desks.
-Short breaks should take place either at desks or outside of the building whilst adhering to social distancing guidelines.
+- It is advised that all lunch breaks are taken at desks or away from the premises.

-- Hand sanitizer will be available in all offices and at entrances.
+- Hand sanitizer will continue to be available in all offices and at entrances.

 - Staff are responsible for washing up their own cups, plates etc and must clean any common touch points in break rooms/kitchens after each use.

 - Disposable paper cups should be used and disposed of in bins where possible.